calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## Introduction

 >!!
 DANGER !!
 This guide involves working with AC mains voltage wiring.
 Do not attempt to perform manual wiring on any of the circuits in your home.
-This guide is intended solely for educational purposes.
+This guide is intended solely for educational use.
 {: .prompt-danger }

 >This post is a WIP, check back soon!